THE DEADLY FISH INDUSTRY

 The slaughter of fish is not covered by specific legislation.
 This results in a wide variety of cruel slaughter methods dependent on industry, company and species.

-Fish are usually removed from the water and left to suffocate and die.
+Wild fish are usually removed from the water and left to suffocate and die.
 They desperately attempt to escape as their gills collapse preventing them from being able to breathe.
+Farmed fish might be electrically stunned and killed, or bludgeoned to death.

 Larger animals, such as tuna and swordfish, are usually clubbed to death.
 This often leads to an animal being injured but regaining consciousness and the process having to be repeated several times.